-Redundant ring, fast recovery for critical network applications

-The industrial managed switch supports redundant ring technology and features strong, rapid self-recovery capability to prevent interruptions and external intrusions.
-It incorporates advanced ITU-T G.8032 ERPS (Ethernet Ring Protection Switching) technology, Spanning Tree Protocol (802.1s MSTP), and redundant power input system into the customer's industrial automation network to enhance system reliability and uptime in harsh factory environments.
-In a certain simple ring network, the recovery time of data link can be as fast as 20 ms.
+Redundant ring, fast recovery for critical network applications advanced ITU-T G.8032 ERPS (Ethernet Ring Protection Switching) technology, Spanning Tree Protocol (802.1s MSTP), and redundant power input system into an industrial automation network to enhance system reliability and uptime in harsh factory environments.
+In a certain, simple ring network, the recovery time of the data link can be as fast as 10 ms.